Bulk Disable or Re-Enable Devices

 Re-Enabling Devices

-You will want to re-enable a disabled device when a misplaced device is found or a lost device is returned.
+You will want to re-enable a device when it is found or returned.
 You can also use this feature if you accidentally mark a Chrome device as disabled.
-This feature works just like the disable feature but in reverse!
+This feature works just like the disable feature, but in reverse!

 Important note from Google help center: